곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 4. Information we share with third parties

 General service providers may share the information described above in Section 2 with our third-party service providers, as necessary, for them to provide their services to us.
-This helps us perform our public health activity.
+This helps us perform our research and public health activities .
 Service providers are third parties (other companies or individuals) that help us to provide, analyze, and improve our Services.
-While we directly do most of the data processing activities required for our public health activity, we do ask for help from some other service providers to assist in supporting our public health activity, including in the following areas:
+While we directly do most of the data processing activities required for our research , we do ask for help from some other service providers to assist in supporting our research , including in the following areas:

 - Our fulfillment and shipping.
 Our fulfillment processor processes certain Registration Information, such as your mailing address, as necessary, to enable us to send you a test kit with a nasal swab to your home if you are eligible.
 Our distribution center ships your kit to you, and in some cases helps return your kit safely to our laboratory so your sample can be processed.